 If you suspect your house has damp, it is crucial that the issue is correctly investigated and that the type of damp causing the problem is established before taking any action.
 This is because different types of damp often require different solutions.

-Penetrating damp is normally the result of external defects on the home that allows water to enter the building fabric.
+Penetrating damp is normally the result of external defects on the home that allow water to enter the building fabric.
 Typical property or building external defects that may lead to rainwater penetration include:

 The extent of the problem will be dependent on the type of defect.